Understanding Substance Use and Abuse

 Psychological factors such as stress, trauma, and low self-esteem can also contribute to substance use and abuse.
 Many individuals turn to drugs or alcohol as a way to cope with difficult emotions or past experiences.

-Social factors such as peer pressure, family history of substance abuse, and availability of drugs or alcohol can also influence an individual's likelihood of developing a substance use disorder.
+Social factors such as peer pressure, family history of substance abuse, and availability of drugs or alcohol can also influence an individual’s likelihood of developing a substance use disorder.
+Economic status can also affect the likelihood and speed of developing a drug addiction, and individuals from any economic background can be affected.

-The Impact of Substance Use and Abuse
+The Impact Of Substance Use And Abuse

 Substance use and abuse can also have a significant impact on an individual’s personal life.
 It can strain relationships with family and friends, lead to financial problems, and hinder academic or career success.